MSAT Program Summary and BOC Exam Statistics

-3.2 Successfully implement NATA Code of Ethics and BOC Standards of Professional Practice and other applicable documents throughout clinical experiences (Clinical Education)
+3.2: Successfully implement NATA Code of Ethics and BOC Standards of Professional Practice and documents related to the law and regulation pertaining to Athletic Training practice.

 Prepare students to value mutual respect and cultural differences associated with varied exposures and clinical job settings.

-4.1: ATS has confidence, knowledge, and skill in implementing patient-centered care that considers the relevant socioeconomic, cultural and religious characteristics that are pertinent to a patient’s circumstances (Clinical Education)
+4.1: ATS has confidence, knowledge, and skill in implementing patient-centered care that considers the relevant socioeconomic, cultural and religious characteristics that are pertinent to a patient’s circumstances.

-4.2 Demonstrate effective and respectful communication with individuals, groups, professionals, and society (Classroom and Clinical Education)
+4.2: Demonstrate effective and respectful communication with individuals, groups, professionals, and society.

-4.3 Demonstrate effective and respectful behaviors with individuals, groups, professionals, and society (Classroom and Clinical Education)
+4.3: Demonstrate effective and respectful behaviors with individuals, groups, professionals, and society.

 The UT Arlington ATP is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 |Number of students graduating from program.||15||20||15||23||24||12||59|